-6 Results
+6. Results

-6.1 Main Results
+6.1.
+Main results

 Table 3 shows estimation results for three versions of the main specifications (1) and (2).
-Columns (1) and (2) include only postal region and time fixed effects.
+Columns (1) and (4) include only postal region and time fixed effects.
 House prices in Mehr postal regions see a 6.6 percent reduction.
-This coefficient estimate is significant at 10 percent level.
+This coefficient estimate is significant at the ten percent level.
 Once we control for postal regions close to Mehr postal regions, we see that the magnitude of the effect becomes larger.
-Based on column (2) housing prices fall by 8.4 percent in Mehr postal regions.
+Based on column (4), housing prices fall by 8.4 percent in Mehr postal regions.
 Neighboring postal regions also see a reduction of 7.3 percent.
-In columns (2) and (5) we add city by year fixed effects which make the Mehr coefficient larger in magnitude and more significant.
-Allowing for a more flexible specification with city by time fixed effects in columns (3) and (6) we observe that house prices in Mehr postal regions fall by around 11 percent as a result of Mehr projects completion.
+In columns (2) and (5), we add city by year fixed effects, which make the Mehr coefficient larger in magnitude and more significant.
+Allowing for a more flexible specification with city by time fixed effects in columns (3) and (6), we observe that house prices in Mehr postal regions fall by around 11 percent as a result of the completion of Mehr projects.
 This is our preferred specification because it allows city-specific flexible trends.
-For several reasons cities might experience local boom and busts that might covary with Mehr completion dates.
-It is worth noting that in columns (3) and (6) Mehr coefficient is similar with and without controlling for neighboring postal regions.
-In fact, in column (6) the Near coefficient is smaller and insignificant at conventional levels.
+For several reasons, cities might experience local booms and busts that might covary with Mehr completion dates.
+It is worth noting that in columns (3) and (6), the Mehr coefficient is similar with and without controlling for neighboring postal regions.
+In fact, in column (6), the near coefficient is smaller and insignificant at conventional levels.
 We include house characteristics available in our data in the regressions and their coefficients are as we expect.